deadlyvipers/dojo_rules/introduction.md

-a little sentence about JavaScript
+a little sentence about me

+* JavaScript
+* php
+* Git